HOUND LABS BACKGROUND & BREATHALYZER

 Dr. Mike Lynn founded Hound Labs, because he passionately believes the tragedies associated with impaired driving are preventable.
 As an ER physician at a trauma center and a reserve deputy sheriff, Dr. Lynn has witnessed the consequences of impaired driving too often.

 The HOUND® MARIJUANA BREATHALYZER is easy to use, like an alcohol breathalyzer.
 A driver or employee breathes into the mouthpiece on the breathalyzer.
 The disposable cartridge on the breathalyzer automatically captures a sample large enough to conduct both on-site and confirmatory testing.
-After the breath samples have been collected, the cartridge is removed and placed in a small portable processor that then measures alcohol and THC in one of the samples.
-Within a few minutes, the results for both alcohol and THC are displayed.
-If desired, the cartridge can be saved so the second sample can be analyzed in the future.
+After the breath has been collected, the cartridge is removed and placed in a small portable processor that then measures THC.
+Within a few minutes, the results indicate if the donor has used recently.
+The saved sample can be analyzed at a lab to confirm results.

-Yes, the Hound® breathalyzer measures THC in breath to levels as low as 1 trillionth of a gram, or 1 picogram per liter of breath (1pg/L).
+Yes.
+The HOUND® BREATHALYZER measures THC in breath to levels <3 trillionths of a gram, or 3 picograms per liter of breath (3 pg/L).
 This is the sensitivity required to measure recent cannabis use throughout the window of peak impairment identified by researchers.

 Yes.
-Our breathalyzer is able measure THC in the breath after subjects have consumed a variety of smoked, vaporized, and edible marijuana products.
+Our breathalyzer measures THC in the breath after subjects have consumed a variety of smoked, vaporized, and edible cannabis products.

 IMPORTANCE OF RECENT USE

 Breath indicates recent use better than blood, urine, or saliva because THC only remains in breath for a few hours before becoming virtually undetectable; whereas evidence of cannabis use and/or its metabolites can remain in other body fluids for many hours, days, or even weeks after consuming cannabis.
 The period of time during which THC can be measured in breath aligns with the peak impairment window (2-3 hours) identified by independent researchers [NHTSA].